 A popular concoction is lemon eucalyptus spray.
 All you have to do is mix 1 part pure lemon eucalyptus essential oil and 3 parts witch hazel in a spray bottle.
 Make sure that you combine the two well and store the bottle in a dark, dry place.
 The recipe will last for a few weeks, and you can actually apply this mixture to your skin.

 Apple Cider Vinegar and Lemon

 Apple cider vinegar is another potent ingredient that mosquitoes hate because they detest the smell and taste of vinegar.
 To create a super-repelling spray, fill a spray bottle with half water, half apple cider vinegar and 10 to 15 drops of lemon oil.
 You can apply this mixture directly to your skin as well.

 Lemon Balm and Mosquitoes

 Lemon balm (Melissa officinalis) is a great herb to repel mosquitoes because it has high levels of citronellal.
 Citronellal is a compound that gives citronella oil its strong lemon scent, and it has insect repellent properties.
 When you're ready to use lemon balm as a mosquito repellent, crush the fresh leaves and rub them on your skin.
 Rub the leaves in exposed areas that are vulnerable to bug bites.
-If you would like to grow lemon balm, this herb will thrive in U.S. Department of Agriculture plant hardiness zones 3 to 7.
+If you would like to grow lemon balm, this herb is a perennial in U.S. Department of Agriculture plant hardiness zones 3 through 7.